 For years, millions of K–12 teachers and students have used Adobe and Google’s unique solutions to inspire, educate, organize, and communicate.
-With Adobe Spark, students can build their digital literacy skills while creating unique visual reports and standout graphics and videos, and teachers can quickly up-level their lesson plans and other classroom communications.
+With Adobe Express, students can build their digital literacy skills while creating unique visual reports and standout graphics and videos, and teachers can quickly up-level their lesson plans and other classroom communications.
 Meanwhile Google Classroom and Google Drive keep productivity humming by allowing teachers and students to share files, collaborate in real-time, and stay organized.
 And now that COVID-19 has forced many schools to pivot to distance learning, these tools have become even more essential to online collaboration.

 Streamlining everyday tasks for busy students and teachers

-“K–12 students and teachers are spending more time online using tools like Adobe Spark, Google Classroom, and Google Drive to create class projects, design lessons plans, and organize and access their files,” says Mala Sharma, Adobe’s Vice President and General Manager of the Creative Cloud Business, Marketing, and Community.
+“K–12 students and teachers are spending more time online using tools like Adobe Express, Google Classroom, and Google Drive to create class projects, design lessons plans, and organize and access their files,” says Mala Sharma, Adobe’s Vice President and General Manager of the Creative Cloud Business, Marketing, and Community.
 “By integrating our apps, Adobe and Google are reducing steps and helping students and teachers stay engaged in their learning and work.”

 Adobe and Google have a strong, longstanding partnership with a history of creating smart integrations, including Single Sign-On (SSO) capabilities and the ability to run certain Adobe apps on Chromebooks.
-And these new Adobe Spark and Google integrations are just the latest from the Adobe Education team.
+And these new Adobe Express and Google integrations are just the latest from the Adobe Education team.
 We recently announced integrations with the Canvas learning management system, Flipgrid, and Microsoft OneNote and Teams that will simplify both traditional and distance learning workflows for students and teachers.